Why the South Dakota vs Wayfair U.S. Supreme Court Case Affects Your E-Commerce Business

 Over the last several years, states have attempted to chip away at Quill by creating new forms of physical presence—click-through physical presence, affiliate physical presence, internet cookies physical presence, marketplace facilitator physical presence.

-If Quill falls, the substantial nexus may be discarded and the fall-back will be the Due Process Clause’s purposeful availment standard.
-The question will then become when does a business purposefully avail itself of a state’s markets, benefits, and/or protections?
+If Quill falls, the substantial nexus may be discarded, and the fall-back will be the Due Process Clause’s purposeful availment standard.
+The question will then become when a business purposefully avails itself of a state’s markets, benefits, and/or protections?
 For example, does placing cookies on website visitor’s computers show purposeful availment?
 Time will tell.

 If the court upholds the current “physical presence” rules in favor of Wayfair, a state like Georgia (as one example) cannot make out-of-state sellers with no physical presence collect and remit sales tax to the Georgia Department of Revenue.
 But don’t get too excited just yet.

-If the court rules that physical presence should not be the only factor in determining nexus (rule in favor of South Dakota), then Georgia (and other states) may consider amending the new law to eliminate the option for sellers to report sales at a certain threshold to the state.
-Sellers’ only option would be to collect and remit sales tax if economic thresholds are met.
+If the court rules that physical presence should not be the only factor in determining nexus (rule in favor of South Dakota), then Georgia (and other states) may consider amending the new law to eliminate sellers’ option report sales at a certain threshold to the state.
+Sellers’ only option will be to collect and remit sales tax if economic thresholds are met.

-At the end of the day, this will not affect Amazon FBA sellers from the standpoint of needing to collect and remit in the states where they have stock, but it will likely add more states where they may have reached thresholds with economic nexus.
-In the end, more compliance is coming and that starts with getting registered with sales tax permits.
+At the end of the day, this will not affect Amazon FBA sellers from needing to collect and remit in the states where they have stock, but it will likely add more states where they may have reached thresholds with economic nexus.
+In the end, more compliance is coming, and that starts with getting registered with sales tax permits.

-Hopefully, the states that have guidelines for economic nexus will increase the number of units sold in each state (200 in a calendar year) before you have to register vs the sales levels of $100K, low end in a calendar year.
+Hopefully, the states with guidelines for economic nexus will increase the number of units sold in each state (200 in a calendar year) before you have to register vs. the sales levels of $100K, low end in a calendar year.
 This would seem to be more reasonable.